bigin/ImExtraFields/README.md

 - positions (File position)

 > Note:
-> The `image upload` field and `file upload` field are practically identical.
-File field allows you to configure which file extensions are available to upload.
+> The `image upload` field and `file upload` are practically identical.
+The file field allows you to configure which file extensions are allowed to upload.
 If you have a choice I then recommend you to use `file upload` rather than `image upload`.

 If you have any further questions relating to IM Extra Fields you will find help in the ItemManager 2 Thread: